Stay Awhile at Petoskey State Park: Michigan Camping Guide

 Painted rock garden at Petoskey State Park

-The state park does not have a playground per say.
+The state park does not have a playground per se.
 Although at the beach, behind the beach house, there is a set of swings and a metal slide, buried halfway in the sand due to erosion.
+Go on a hunt with your children and try to find it.
 In addition, there are sand volleyball courts.

 TIP Either bike or drive into the town of Petoskey to Bayfront Park, which has a lakefront modern playground and toddler playscape.
 It’s about a 2 mile bike ride from the woodchipped Portage Bike path on the Little Traverse Wheelway.